zen-browser/docs/content/faq.md

 4. **Select what data you wish to sync**

 After signing in and selecting your preferences, your data will be synced across all devices where you are signed in with the same Mozilla account.

+## How to enable RTX Video Enhancement?

+Refer to [Nvidia's RTX Video FAQ](nvidia.custhelp.com/app/answers/detail/a_id/5448/~/rtx-video-faq) for getting started with RTX Super Resolution and HDR.

+To enable Zen Browser to use the feature
+1. **Open 'about:config'**
+2. **Search for 'gfx.webrender.dcomp-video-hw-overlay-win-force-enabled'**
+3. **Double click the flag to toggle it to 'true'**
+4. **Restart the browser**